Best color question for gray backgrounds?

 Also read out article about resolution and effective resolution, which is part of reproduction for best color and results.

 This is a lot to consider for the average self-publisher.
 But, not to worry.
 Star Print Brokers is just a phone call or email away.
-We are happy to help our self-publishers and book designers to get the best color.
+We are happy to help our self-publishers and book designers.